[ A | Introduction | Song Index ]

 Apocalypse:

 The term is often used in the general sense "end of the world".
 Literally it means "lifting of the veil", the disclosure of hidden things to a few chosen people.
 In the Christian tradition the term apocalypse is applied to the Book of Revelation, the last book of the New Testament of the Bible.
-It contains the account of two visions in which God reveals the signs leading up to the end of the world, also called Judgement Day, because God judges every human, or Second Coming, because Jesus Christ will retrun to earth on that day.
+It contains the account of two visions in which God reveals the signs leading up to the end of the world, also called Judgement Day, because God judges every human, or Second Coming, because Jesus Christ will return to earth on that day.

 - Read more: Wikipedia entries on Apocalypse and Book of Revelation -

-[ Back to Apocalypse Dreams | Back to Here Comes the War | Back to Modern Times |
+[ Back to Apocalypse Dreams | Back to Here Comes the War | Back to Horsemen | Back to Modern Times |

 Back to Ten Commandments | Back to Waiting | Back to White Coats ]